-The typename parameter specifies the name of a SQL object type and must be specified when using type cx Oracle.OBJECT.
+The typename parameter specifies the name of a SQL object type and must be specified when using type cx Oracle.OBJECT unless the type object was passed directly as the first parameter.

 The encodingErrors parameter specifies what should happen when decoding byte strings fetched from the database into strings (Python 3) or unicode objects (Python 2).
 It should be one of the values noted in the builtin decode function.